youssefm/limited-grades/README.md

 # To Do

 - Re-introduce about this page as a tooltip
-- Add a close button to the modal
 - Add filter labels
 - Add logo to title